 - Many potentially unwanted apps gain access to your web browser by installing extensions.
 This is currently not believed to be an issue in Safari, as Apple has illuminated support for extensions distributed outside of the Mac App Store, but third-party browsers like Google Chrome and Mozilla Firefox can be affected.
 Therefore, if you find that you are getting an abnormally high number of ads, or you’re searches do not go to your chosen search engine, you may want to check what extensions you have installed, and uninstall anything you no-longer need or don’t recognize.
 Check your browser’s documentation for specific instructions on extension management.

 - Be wary of installing configuration profiles on your Mac.
-As the ability to create and deploy profiles was developed primarily for enterprise use, they are capable of accessing your Mac’s settings on a deep level, changing your security and privacy settings, tracking your usage, and changing your default search engine to redirect web searches.
-To remove a profile you’re not comfortable with, open System Preferences > Profiles, select the profile in the table, and click delete profile.
+As the ability to create and deploy profiles was developed primarily for enterprise use, they are capable of accessing your Mac on a deep level, changing your security and privacy settings, tracking your usage, and changing your default search engine to redirect web searches.
+To remove a profile you’re not comfortable with, open System Settings > Privacy & Security > Profiles, select the profile in the list, and click remove selected profile.

 - If you believe you have contracted malware, it may be beneficial to run an anti-malware app to scan your Mac for traces of the code that could be placed in locations not immediately obvious to you.

 While this at first can sound like a lot of information, once you're used to using third-party apps on your Mac, the processes of installation and removal likely will become natural to you.
 I also hope that the security tips help prevent future headaches associated with malware and data loss on your Mac.